 Now that you have defined the categories, you are ready to create your linguistic resources.

 Smartcat supports multilingual translation memories, which makes creating and managing TMs easier than with some desktop applications.
 For example, if you have 20 customers translating in 15 languages, another CAT tool might require you to create 300 TM databases.
 With Smartcat, you only need to create one TM per customer/project group.

-To create a new TM, go to Resources → Translation Memory → Create TM.
+To create a new TM, go to Linguistic Assets → Translation Memory → Create TM.